Skip to content

 Peut-on skier avec sa veste de randonnée ?

-With winter on its way, there is no need to buy more gear if you already own a quality technical jacket.
-Using your hiking jacket for skiing is entirely possible, as long as you understand the differences in demands between walking and sliding on snow.
+With winter arriving, there's no need to buy more kit if you already own a quality technical jacket.
+Using your hiking jacket for skiing is entirely possible, as long as you understand the different demands of walking versus gliding.

 Is your hiking jacket "Ski-Compatible"?

-Not all walking jackets perform equally in the snow.
+Not all walking jackets are equal when it comes to snow.
 To ski with confidence, your jacket must meet two key criteria.

-First, a high level of waterproofing (ideally 20,000 mm Schmerber): unlike rain, snow sits on the garment, melts under pressure (during a fall or on a wet chairlift) and eventually penetrates a membrane that is too weak.
+First, you need high waterproofing (ideally 20,000 mm Schmerber): unlike rain, snow sits on the garment, melts under pressure (during a fall or on a wet chairlift) and eventually penetrates a membrane that's not up to the job.

 Next, check the wind protection.
-On the slopes, wind is not just a weather phenomenon — it is created by your speed.
-A jacket fitted with a protective membrane (Hardshell type) is essential to block that icy air and maintain your core warmth.
+On the slopes, wind isn't just weather — it's created by your own speed.
+A jacket with a protective membrane (such as a hardshell) is essential for blocking that icy air and maintaining your core warmth.

 Why do you feel colder skiing than hiking?

-It is simple physics: the faster you go, the more quickly your body loses its warm air.
-This is what is known as wind chill.
+It's simple physics: the faster you go, the faster your body loses heat.
+This is known as wind chill.
 When hiking, you walk at around 5 km/h.
-When skiing, you often descend at 40 or 50 km/h.
-At that speed, the cold air "strips away" the thin layer of warm air that naturally sits close to your skin.
+Skiing, you're often descending at 40 or 50 km/h.
+At that speed, the cold air "strips away" the thin layer of warm air that naturally clings around your skin.

-Result: if it is -5°C on the slopes and you are descending at full speed, your body can feel a temperature close to -15°C. Your hiking jacket, often thinner than a padded ski jacket, must therefore be paired with a more high-performance thermal mid-layer (thick fleece or lightweight down jacket) than the one you would normally wear.
+Result: if it's -5°C on the slopes and you're descending at full speed, your body can feel temperatures close to -15°C. Your hiking jacket, often thinner than a padded ski jacket, must therefore be paired with a more effective thermal mid-layer (a thick fleece or a lightweight down jacket) than the one you'd normally wear.

-Which technology to go for: Hardshell, Softshell or 3-in-1?
+Which technology to choose: hardshell, softshell or 3-in-1?

 Not all hiking jackets offer the same level of comfort on the slopes:

-• The Hardshell jacket: This is the most suitable option.
-Its protective membrane (Ultrashell type) acts as a total shield.
-Since it is uninsulated, it offers maximum versatility: you manage your own heat input according to the weather.
+• The hardshell jacket: The most suitable option.
+Its protective membrane (such as Ultrashell) acts as a total shield.
+Since it is uninsulated, it offers maximum versatility: you manage your own warmth according to the weather.

-• The Softshell jacket: It is perfect for the uphill sections in ski touring thanks to its excellent breathability.
-However, a softshell jacket is often not recommended for alpine skiing at a resort: it risks becoming waterlogged during a prolonged fall in the snow.
+• The softshell jacket: It's ideal for the uphill on ski touring thanks to its high breathability.
+However, a softshell jacket is often not recommended for alpine skiing at a resort: it risks getting soaked during a prolonged fall in snow.

-• The 3-in-1 jacket: This is the comfort solution.
+• The 3-in-1 jacket: The comfort option.
 It already integrates a removable insulating layer, making it the closest thing to a classic ski jacket.

-Tips for making up for the lack of ski-specific accessories
+Tips to compensate for the lack of ski-specific features

-If you are using a purely waterproof hiking jacket, you may be missing a few practical details.
-Here is how to compensate:
+If you're using a pure waterproof hiking jacket, you may find a few practical features missing.
+Here's how to compensate:

-1. No snow skirt: To prevent snow from going up your back in the event of a fall, wear ski trousers with straps or salopettes that sit high enough on the torso.
+1. No snow skirt: To stop snow working its way up your back in a fall, wear ski trousers with straps or a bib that sits high enough on the torso.

-2. The lift pass pocket: If your sleeve does not have one, place your lift pass in a left chest pocket.
-Avoid the lower pockets, which are often obstructed by the harness or the backpack belt.
+2. The lift pass pocket: If your sleeve doesn't have one, keep your pass in the left chest pocket.
+Avoid low pockets, which are often obstructed by a harness or backpack belt.

-3. Wrist seal: Ski jackets often feature lycra inner cuffs.
-To recreate this barrier against the cold, opt for gloves with long arm warmers that tighten over the cuffs of your jacket.
+3. Wrist sealing: Ski jackets often have lycra inner cuffs.
+To recreate this barrier against the cold, go for gloves with long arm warmers that tighten over the cuffs of your jacket.

-The key takeaway: Using your hiking jacket for skiing is an excellent economic and durable choice.
-By strictly following the 3-layer system, you will enjoy the powder with just as much comfort as with dedicated equipment.
+The key takeaway: Using your hiking jacket for skiing is an excellent economical and durable choice.
+By carefully following the 3-layer system, you'll enjoy the powder with just as much comfort as with dedicated ski kit.

 F.A.Q